 The 4 Reasons Why Cats Lose Whiskers

 Just as cats shed fur, they also shed their whiskers.
-This is because a cat’s whiskers are a special type of hair, and therefore go through a normal cycle of growth, dormancy, and shedding.
+This is because a cat’s whiskers are a special type of hair and go through a normal cycle of growth, dormancy, and shedding.
 However, whiskers are not shed nearly as often as fur.
 Just like fur, whiskers that are lost during the normal process of shedding will regrow.
-Cats usually only lose one or two whiskers at a time and it’s likely that this normal whisker loss will go by unnoticed.
+Cats usually only lose one or two whiskers at a time, and it’s likely that this normal whisker loss will go by unnoticed.

 Whisker shedding becomes an issue if it becomes excessive or is accompanied by hair loss or skin issues such as flaking, oozing, or inflammation.
 Apart from the normal process of shedding, a cat may lose its whiskers due to allergies, infections, or feline acne.
 Trauma or physical damage to the whiskers may also result in whisker loss.

 Allergies can cause a cat to develop intense facial itching.
 In an attempt to relieve the irritation, an itchy cat may rub its face against an object or scratch at its face with a paw.
 This may result in blunt or broken whiskers.

 Cats suffer from three main types of allergies: environmental allergies, food hypersensitivities, and allergies to parasites.
 If your cat starts to groom, rub, or scratch excessively, or starts to lose its hair or whiskers, you should get them checked by a veterinarian.
 Once your veterinarian has determined exactly what your cat is allergic to, treatment is aimed at avoiding the allergen if possible.